makerdao/community/governance/votes/Executive vote - July 31, 2020.md

 ### Whitelist DyDx on ETHUSD Oracle

-As per the [MIP10c9-SP5](https://vote.makerdao.com/polling-proposal/qmvzjogrmxzih4qphszuowutqnm1th4c5mstwqetpv1vnx) poll that took place under the weekly cycle.
-[DyDx](https://dydx.exchange/) will be whitelisted on the ETHUSD Oracle if this proposal passes.
+As per the [MIP10c9-SP5](https://vote.makerdao.com/polling-proposal/qmvzjogrmxzih4qphszuowutqnm1th4c5mstwqetpv1vnx) poll that took place under the weekly cycle [DyDx](https://dydx.exchange/) will be whitelisted on the ETHUSD Oracle if this proposal passes.

 ## Summary